stargazing-dino/skill_tree/README.md

 # skill_tree

 A package to build skill trees of any kind.
+This package differs from `graphview` as it only tries to provide users an interface to make a skill tree rather than a general purpose graph viewer.

 ## Simple usage